PDVSA: 2010s: crisis in Venezuela, corruption

 Since 2015, a US Justice Department investigation into PDVSA corruption resulted in 12 guilty pleas pertaining to a bribery scheme between PDVSA and its contractors.
 The scheme involved members within the company who would insure favorable treatment of vendors in exchange for kickbacks.
 For example, in 2015, Roberto Enrique Rincon was arrested and in 2016 pleaded guilty to bribery and tax evasion in a scheme to secure energy contracts.
 In 2016, he was described as having built "36 maletín-based companies with intractable nested ownership structures".
 These actions violated the US's Foreign Corrupt Practices Act and were classified as conspiracy to commit money laundering.
 The 2022 Suisse secrets data leak found seven people had Credit Suisse accounts, which at their maximum held a total of at least 20.1 million Swiss francs.

 In May 2017, Goldman Sachs purchased $2.8 billion of PDVSA 2022 bonds from the Central Bank of Venezuela.

 In August 2017, President Donald Trump's administration imposed economic sanctions against PDVSA that restricted the industry's access to credit markets.

 With the prospects of Maduro leaving power in early 2019 confidence saw an assessable increase in the nation, with tangible financial benefits like an increase in value of bonds for PDVSA, the country's major oil and gas company, which went up 5% in January 2019.
+According to Laura Gamboa Gutiérrez, Maduro was able to retain the military's support after they were given control of PDVSA allowing military leaders to personally profit from black market deals.

 2020s

 In 2020, Maduro created a committee to restructure PDVSA.

 In September 2021, a U.S. trial began about PDVSA owing $150 million to Siemens Energy, which PDVSA said it could not pay because of U.S. sanctions.

 By 2023, PDVSA had not paid bills for $21.2 billion; Maduro suspended the committee and replaced oil minister Tareck El Aissami with Pedro Rafael Tellechea.
 According to Attorney General Tarek Saab, 51 people were detained.

+In December 2025, PDVSA reported a cyberattack, attributing it to the "U.S. and domestic conspirators."